 Innovative Surgical Procedures for Spine Care

-Often times, patients suffering from acute or chronic back or neck pain are able to manage their pain through conservative methods of treatment including: physical therapy or epideral steroid injections.
-Additionally, we strongly suggests lifestyle changes like weight reduction and exercise in order to help prevent and also manage back and neck pain.
+Patients suffering from acute or chronic back or neck pain are often able to manage their pain through conservative methods of treatment including: physical therapy or epidural steroid injections.
+Additionally, we strongly suggest lifestyle changes like weight reduction and exercise in order to help prevent and also manage back and neck pain.

 For patients who have tried conservative treatment options and have not had satisfactory results, Dr. Durrani is highly skilled in several back and neck surgical procedures.